 • Next, go to the Advanced tab.

-If none of the above solutions have worked for you, it may be worth trying more complicated fixes, such as troubleshooting your sound drivers.
+If none of the above solutions have worked for you and you’re still dealing with Discord picking up computer audio, it may be worth trying more complicated fixes, such as troubleshooting your sound drivers.

-Here’s how to troubleshoot your drivers on Windows 10:
+Here’s how to troubleshoot your drivers on Windows 10 and 11:

 • Use the Win + R shortcut to start Run.